What is MultiPlan PPO?

 The major difference between HMO (Health Maintenance Organization) and PPO (Preferred Provider Organization) programs is their network size, the freedom to see specialists, costs, and out-of-network coverage.

 HMO gives you the ability to see doctors and hospitals in their network.
 Unlike PPO plans, HMO plans cover appointments ONLY in its set network and give you a limited amount of freedom to see a non-network provider.
-There are also generally more restrictions on the number of visits, tests and treatments that will be covered.
+There are also generally more restrictions on referrals and the choice of providers.
+While premiums are often lower, total out-of-pocket costs can be unpredictable if you mistakenly go out-of-network, as there is no coverage.

 Are All PPO’s Multiplan PPO?